hackware1993/Flutter_ConstraintLayout/README.md

 performance as Flex and Stack.
 When facing complex layouts, it provides better performance, flexibility, and a very flat code hierarchy than Flex and Stack.
 Say no to 'nesting hell'.

-**It is recommended to use ConstraintLayout at the top level.
+**Flutter ConstraintLayout has extremely high layout performance because it does not require linear equations to solve.
+It is recommended to use ConstraintLayout at the top level.
 For extremely complex layout(One thousand child elements, two thousand constraints), layout and drawing total time within 5 milliseconds(debug mode on Windows 10，release mode take less time), the frame rate can be easily reached 200 fps.**

 **If not necessary, try to be relative to the parent layout, so that you can define less id.**